GJDuck/e9patch/doc/e9patch-programming-guide.md

     This controls the aggressiveness of the *Physical Page Grouping* optimization.
-    Valid values must be a power-of-two times the page size (4096), which smaller values corresponding to more aggressive space optimization.
+    Valid values must be a power-of-two times the page size (4096), where smaller values corresponding to more aggressive space optimization.

 #### Example: